 Credit for Prior College-Level Learning

-Student will present CIS Department with a portfolio of Java development work related to the course learning outcomes.
+Student will present CIS Department with a portfolio of at least two years full-time Java development industry work experience related to the course learning outcomes as well as a valid certification in Java Development as described below.
 The portfolio will be evaluated using a rubric.

-Student posses a recent (among the two most recent editions) Oracle Certified Professional or Oracle Certified Expert in Java Development (Developer).
+Student possess a recent (among the two most recent editions) Oracle Certified Professional certification in Java Development.
 Credential will be reviewed by CIS Department.